CiscoDevNet/thousandeyes-cli/README.md

 ## Getting Started

-Before using ThousandEyes-CLI, ensure Python is installed on your system.
+Before using ShowAP-Eyes, ensure Python is installed on your system.
 Install the necessary Python libraries with the following command:

 ```shell
 pip install -r requirements.txt